tkilper/snowflake-sql-portfolio/README.md

 runtimeMinutes – primary runtime of the title, in minutes \
 genres (string array) – includes up to three genres associated with the title

-Each folder includes details on my understanding of specific Snowflake table structure concepts and how I'd apply them to this data in order to reflect how I would treat a real-world situation.
+Each folder includes details on my understanding of Snowflake table structure concepts and how I'd apply them to this data in order to reflect how I would treat a real-world situation.